midriffdeveloper1/RAG/docs/DATABASE_ARCHITECTURE.md

                an FK — the session's messages are deleted/archived into the ticket's transcript_json when escalation happens)

+Notification — flat table, admin notification bell (no FK; related_id is a
+               loose reference to whatever triggered it)

+BusinessDocumentUpload (one row per uploaded business document — file
+                        metadata, classification, confidence, validation) ├── invoice          → Invoice ──┬── invoice_line_items
+ ├── receipt          → Receipt ──┴── receipt_items
+ ├── purchase_order   → PurchaseOrder ── purchase_order_line_items
+ ├── resume           → Resume ──┬── resume_education
+ │                                └── resume_experience
+ ├── expense_report   → ExpenseReport ── expense_report_items
+ ├── application_form → ApplicationForm
+ └── contract         → Contract ── contract_signatories
+   (each is a 1:1 relationship, keyed on upload_id; only the row matching
+    the upload's classified document_type actually gets created)

+BusinessDocument (legacy) — the original single-table design
+               (business_documents, with a JSON extracted_data column).
+               Superseded by BusinessDocumentUpload + the per-type tables above.
+Still defined as a model/table but not part of the live code path — see the note in "Tables" below.

 ChatbotConfig — singleton row (one config for the whole business) Admin — dashboard login
 ```